dhamaniasad/awesome-machine-learning/README.md

 ## Courses
-* [http://course.fast.ai/](Deep Learning for Coders) - Learn how to build state of the art models without needing graduate-level math—but also without dumbing anything down.
+* [Deep Learning for Coders](http://course.fast.ai/) - Learn how to build state of the art models without needing graduate-level math—but also without dumbing anything down.
 Oh and one other thing... it's totally free!